Cupolas of Capitalism

 1850-51, major remodel includes interior alterations, the removal of the original central 2 story roof tower cupola, and the addition of a new projecting entrance with tower and belfry centered on the west facade / Thomas Tefft.

-1867, East wing added / James C. Bucklin (a Library of Congress source credits Alfred E. Stone with this instead).
+1867, East Wing added / James C. Bucklin (a Library of Congress source credits Alfred E. Stone with this instead).

-1873, renovation / Alfred E. Stone of Stone, Carpenter, and Willson.
+1877-83, renovation and interior alterations / Alfred E. Stone of Stone & Carpenter; and after 1881, Stone, Carpenter, & Willson.

 Historic photo of the Old Rhode Island State House (a.k.a. the Colony House in Providence).
 From the Library of Congress's Historic American Buildings Survey.